JasonMore/rerendering-react-redux/README.md

 [View branch source](https://github.com/JasonMore/rerendering-react-redux/tree/step2-refactor-folders/src)

-In this example, all the files are restructured to match [the Redux best practices](https://redux.js.org/tutorials/essentials/part-2-app-structure) suggested app structure before doing any refactoring.
+In this example, all the files will be restructured to match [the Redux best practices](https://redux.js.org/tutorials/essentials/part-2-app-structure) suggested app structure before doing any refactoring.

 ```text
 src